 All right, so how do you make cracker toffee??
 Easily.

-Well, the pecans are totally optional.
+- I topped with pecans (I have this thing where if there are nuts on something, it feels somewhat healthier to me and therefore I don’t feel as guilty when eating it…yeah…).
 You could add any nuts, more chocolate, toffee bits, and/or whatever your heart desires on top of this toffee.

 There’s no shame in eating this pumpkin toffee in one sitting.